Explained: Impact of RBI's repo rate hike on deposits, loans

 Equity market: Higher interest rates can also impact a company’s growth as cash flow dries up.
 Due to lowered expectations of growth from a company investors will expect lower stock price appreciation.
 If more companies see a fall in their stock prices, this can affect the equity market.

-Inflationary concerns: The projections indicate that inflation is expected to remain above the upper tolerance limit of 6% through the first three quarters of 2022-23, the MPC said in June.
+Inflationary concerns: The projections indicate that inflation is expect it to remain elevated at 6% in the second half of the year, said the RBI Governor on September 30.
 This signals further rate action from the RBI.
-Inflation is now projected at 6.7% in 2022-23, RBI Governor Shaktikanta Das had said.
+Inflation is now projected at 6.7% in 2022-23.